10 Delicious Foods You Will Find When Spring Foraging In New Zealand

 🌿RelatedThe 3 Ingredients In Liver Bitters That Will Help You Feel Amazing

-A deep green and nutrient dense plant that supersizes the minerals and vitamins in your spring salad.
+Miners lettuce is a deep green and nutrient dense plant that supersizes the minerals and vitamins in your spring salad.
 Add it to your pesto or stir fry to improve your magnesium and vitamin K levels.

 This plant is often found growing wild, so keep an eye out when you are spring foraging.
 Onion weed tastes like a mix between spring onions and garlic.
 Add it to your stir fries, scrambled eggs, scones, quiches.
 You can use both the blades and the flowers, although the flowers have a much more mild flavour.
 They make a beautiful savoury addition to salads.